andlju/swetugg-tix/README.md

 Tickets
 -------
-A Ticket is used to reserve a seat at an Activity.
-When a ticket is Created, an attempt will be made to reserve a seat.
-If the reservation succeeds, the ticket can be Confirmed.
+A Order is used to reserve a seat at an Activity.
+When a order is Created, an attempt will be made to reserve a seat.
+If the reservation succeeds, the order can be Confirmed.